faisal-irzal/faisal-irzal.github.io/_posts/2021-07-22-EnergyProdOps.md

   </tr>
 </table>

 Pearson's correlation measures the linear correlation between two features.
 Its value lies between -1 and +1, where -1 indicates total negative linear correlation while +1 indicates total positive linear correlation.

-From the result above we observes that the average ambient temperature **(T[degC])** and the exhaust vacuum **(V[cm Hg])** have negative correlation with the target variable, i.e. Electrical Power Output (**EP[MW]**).
+From the graph on the left side above we observes that the average ambient temperature **(T[degC])** and the exhaust vacuum **(V[cm Hg])** have negative correlation with the target variable, i.e. Electrical Power Output (**EP[MW]**).
 On the other hand, Ambient Pressure (**AP[mbar]**) and Relative Humidity (**RH[%]**) have insignificant positive correlation.
 The presented data is in aligned with reference made in some literatures [1] stating that power output will be reduced by a percentage between 5 to 10 percent for every 10 degC increase in ambient air temperature.

-Linear correlation between features in the market forecast data can be found on below graph.
-Here,
+The graph on the right side gives us insights that indeed the actual market price has strong correlation with the forecasted pool price and it corresponds with the forecasted & actual demand of energy (AIL) at the hour.

 ---